iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.4/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.webmd.android 2 reviews"/>
 </p>

 > This was updated.
 Since then, I can't save my medications on the check interactions.
 We use to be able to do that.
+Save our medications.
 That helped me a lot.
 It helped me remember what not to take together.
 I have about a dozen medications that I take.
 I was really liking this.
-It was my go to for me.
-Now, I hate it.<br> :date: __2020-12-28 07:31:04__
+The medication you added, was there until you would delete it.
+Now, that's not a option at all.
+What's the clear all needed for, if medications don't get saved.
+Now, I hate it.<br> :date: __2020-12-30 01:45:09__

 > The drug interaction checker not working properly.
 Says it found 2 interactions but only describes 1.Shows it found 3 interactions but only describes 2...and so on.Does not save my drug interaction entries anymore.
 Have to re-enter everything,each time I want to check something.
 This started happening with the lastest update..extremely frustrating<br> :date: __2020-12-19 19:54:00__